SYXZyt/PyPlusC/README.md

 No. The compiler originally could, however there are issues when PyInstaller is ran from a Python script, and so the feature had to be removed.
 If you want to compile to `.exe`, you will have to run PyInstaller on the generated Python files.

 ## How I can make a curly bracket appear in the compiled Python?
-Since the PyPlus compiler will convert all curly brackets into indents, you can use some keywords to act as a pass through.
+Since the PyPlus compiler will convert all curly brackets into indents, you can a blackslash to act as a pass through.
 ```
 #Python
 myMap = {}